Kiuhrly/improved-broccoli/README.md

 ### Why "improved-broccoli"?

 The name was just a random GitHub repo name suggestion which I thought was funny.
 Disclaimer: this project does not claim to improve upon, or have any other effect on, broccoli in any way, shape, or form.

+### License?

+Currently undecided so please don't contribute or use code from this repository without agreeing a license.

 ## FAQ for nerds